 In the next page the system appears already.

-&#8220;Each converted soul becomes a member of the *universal* Church.&#8221; What universal Church? of the body of Christ here below?
+"Each converted soul becomes a member of the universal Church."
+What universal Church? of the body of Christ here below?
 By no means.
-Paul speaks &#8220;of the Ephesians, as members of the Church which has no limit as to place or as to time.&#8221; The converted soul is &#8220;associated with the spirits of just men made perfect; it cannot either do them service,&#8221; etc. Then we have a piece of nonsense, namely, that this &#8220;universal Church is divided into local churches, which are representatives and miniatures.&#8221; For by universal church the author makes us take in all believers of all ages, dead or alive, a church which has no limit as to place or time.
-And thus is set aside the idea of a church upon the earth, baptized by *one Spirit* to be *one body;* and that was the object in view, and attention was turned away from scriptural truth on this subject, and fixed on churches,| which are the representatives of the universal church.
+Paul speaks "of the Ephesians, as members of the Church which has no limit as to place or as to time."
+The converted soul is "associated with the spirits of just men made perfect; it cannot either do them service," etc. Then we have a piece of nonsense, namely, that this "universal Church is divided into local churches, which are representatives and miniatures."
+For by universal church the author makes us take in all believers of all ages, dead or alive, a church which has no limit as to place or time.
+And thus is set aside the idea of a church upon the earth, baptized by *one Spirit* to be *one body*; and that was the object in view, and attention was turned away from scriptural truth on this subject, and fixed on churches,¦ which are the representatives of the universal church.
 In one word, the Church, such as the word shews it to us, is denied, in order to bring into

-| The italics are Mr. M.&#8217;s.
+¦ The italics are Mr. M.'s.

-| We shall see farther on that Mr. Monsell is content with many churches in one locality and with an infinite subdivision.
-The object here is to preserve in detail to any separate church the rights of the universal church*;* an idea which, after all, excludes every scriptural idea of the church, inasmuch as it excludes every thought of a body by the baptism of the Holy Ghost, seeing that the faithful of the Old Testament have never been thus united on the earth.
-Here are his words&#8212; &#8220;Each flock being in a confined sphere, for a limited time, that which the universal church is until the last stone be laid.&#8221;
+¦ We shall see farther on that Mr. Monsell is content with many churches in one locality and with an infinite subdivision.
+The object here is to preserve in detail to any separate church the rights of the universal church; an idea which, after all, excludes every scriptural idea of the church, inasmuch as it excludes every thought of a body by the baptism of the Holy Ghost, seeing that the faithful of the Old Testament have never been thus united on the earth.
+Here are his words "Each flock being in a confined sphere, for a limited time, that which the universal church is until the last stone be laid."

 {143}